iviteb/questions-and-answers/docs/README.md

 `vtex install vtex.questions-and-answers@0.x`

+### Declaring the app's blocks in your store theme

+Once the app is configured, place the `questions-and-answers` block in your Store Theme app.

 ## Modus Operandi

 The app may be configured to use a **moderation interface** where an administrator is responsible for approving the reviews before they are displayed on the store website.